Osteochondrodysplasias

 VIEW PROFESSIONAL VERSION

-Osteochondrodysplasias are a group of rare hereditary disorders of connective tissue, bone, or cartilage that cause the skeleton to develop abnormally.
+Osteochondrodysplasias are a group of rare hereditary disorders that cause the skeleton to develop abnormally and result in dwarfism or short stature.

-In osteochondrodysplasias, the growth and development of bone, cartilage, and/or connective tissue is impaired usually because of mutations in the genes that play an important role in the development of connective tissue.
+In osteochondrodysplasias, the growth and development of bone, cartilage, or connective tissue is impaired.
+These disorders are caused by mutations in the genes that play an important role in the development of connective tissue.
 Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.

-Each type of osteochondrodysplasia causes different symptoms, but all osteochondrodysplasias cause short stature (dwarfism).
-Dwarfism is defined as an adult height of 4 feet 10 inches (147 centimeters) or shorter in both men and women.
+Each type of osteochondrodysplasia causes different symptoms, but all osteochondrodysplasias cause dwarfism, which is markedly short stature.
+Dwarfism is defined as an adult height of less than 4 feet 10 inches (147 centimeters) in both men and women.

 Some osteochondrodysplasias cause more shortening of the limbs than the trunk (short-limbed dwarfism), whereas others cause more shortening of the trunk than the limbs.

-There is a lethal form of short-limbed dwarfism called thanatophoric dysplasia that causes severe deformities of the chest and respiratory failure in newborns, which results in death.
+There is a fatal form of short-limbed dwarfism called thanatophoric dysplasia that causes severe deformities of the chest and severe breathing difficulty in newborns.

 Diagnosis of Osteochondrodysplasias